Soil tillage is the agricultural preparation of soil by mechanical agitation of various types, such as digging, stirring, and overturning – Wikipedia.

 Soil organisms are very vital to organic matter decomposition and their activities are vital to soil improvements.
 In very simple terms, tillage displaces and exposes soil organism to air and direct sunlight.
 Soils with low of soil organisms experience low rates of decomposition and therefore reduced amounts of soil nutrients.

 3. Loss of nitrogen

-Microorganisms, during the breakdown of organic matter release nitrogen, an essential plant nutrient for plant growth.
+Microorganisms, during the breakdown of organic matter, release nitrogen, an essential plant nutrient for plant growth.
 Tillage releases the accumulated nitrogen in the soil whiles exposing the microorganisms.
-The farmer would then require more fertilizer to make up for the loss, increasing cost of production.
+The farmer would then need more fertilizer to make up for the loss, increasing the cost of production.

 4. Soil compaction

-After continuous tillage and exposure to several impacts, the soil forms a hard pan just below the depth of tillage.
-This hard pan prevents soil water drainage and root development.
+After continuous tillage and exposure to several impacts, the soil forms a hardpan just below the depth of tillage.
+This hardpan prevents soil water drainage and root development.
 Moreover, soil compaction impedes root development and decreases the plant’s ability to take up nutrients and water.
-Without adequate and timely rains and accurate fertilizer application, it reduces yield.
+Without adequate and timely rains and correct fertilizer application, it reduces yield.
 In wet seasons, it reduces soil aeration resulting in loss of nitrate-nitrogen to the atmosphere.
 Besides, soil compaction can induce nitrogen and potassium deficiency.

 5. Additional cost to production

 Soil tillage is an additional cost to farmers and is expensive.
-Consider cost of fuel and maintenance of machinery and if manual, the cost of labour.
-All these instance would require extra fertilizer in addition to other costs.
+Consider the cost of fuel and maintenance of machinery and if manual, the cost of labour.
+All these instances would need extra fertilizer in addition to other costs.